 We next looked at other genome-wide signatures of WGDs on a subset of species.
 Specifically, we looked for intraspecific syntenic blocks, which should be widespread in genomes that have undergone WGD, and distributions of synonymous divergence (KS) of paralogs within each genome.
 If a WGD has occurred in the history of a genome, a secondary peak of KS should be present in these distributions.
-With both of these analyses we again find no evidence for WGD in any spider or scorpion genomes and suggestive evidence for at least one occurring in the history of horseshoe crabs (see Fig. 3 for between group comparison).
+Across both of these analyses, we again find no evidence for WGD in any spider or scorpion genomes, but do find suggestive evidence for at least one occurring in the history of horseshoe crabs (see Fig. 3 for between group comparison).
 Only two species, C. rotundicauda and T. gigas, both horseshoe crabs, showed substantial amounts of intraspecific synteny.
-Both of these, along with the other horseshoe crab, L. polyphemus, also have distinct peaks in their Ks distributions, indicating the possibility of WGD occurring in their ancestor.
-This is the same branch identified with an excess number of gene duplications and losses in our gene tree topology analysis above (Fig. 1)
+Both of these species, along with the other horseshoe crab, L. polyphemus, also have distinct peaks in their Ks distributions, indicating the possibility of WGD occurring in their ancestor.
+This is the same branch identified with an excess number of gene duplications and losses in our gene tree reconciliation analysis above (Fig. 1).

 Discussion

-Whole genome duplications (WGDs) can be a key event in the evolution of a species, possibly facilitating adaptation (Ohno 1970; Werth and Windham 1991; Adams and Wendel 2005; Crow et al. 2006).
-While the process of diploidization (the return of the genome to a diploid state after WGD) can make more ancient WGDs harder to detect, methods have been developed that have the potential to capture the signal of these events in extant genomes.
+Whole genome duplications can be a key event in the evolution of a species, possibly facilitating adaptation (Ohno 1970; Werth and Windham 1991; Adams and Wendel 2005; Crow et al. 2006).
+While the process of diploidization (the return of the genome to a diploid state after WGD) can make more ancient WGDs harder to detect, methods have been developed that have the potential to capture the signal of these events in extant genomes (Sutherland et al. BIORXIV ASAP).
 Here, we used these methods to investigate the existence of ancient WGDs in the Chelicerates.
 Several rounds of WGD have been proposed in the history of horseshoe crab evolution, and a single WGD has been proposed in the ancestor of spiders and scorpions.
-The evidence for these events usually starts with the observation of a duplication of a well-conserved gene family, hox.
-Further investigations of intraspecific synteny, gene tree topologies, and divergence follow, but until now have been limited to only a few genes or genomes.
+The evidence for these events usually starts with the observation of the duplication of a well-conserved gene family cluster, the Hox genes.
+Further investigations of intraspecific synteny, gene tree topologies, and divergence have also been used previously, but until now have been limited to only a few genes or genomes.

-Using 17 chelicerate genomes and whole genome sequences we find no evidence for a WGD in the history of spiders or scorpions.
-When mapping gene tree topologies to species trees that both allow and restrict the inference of WGDs, the best scoring scenario is always the one without any WGDs, regardless of the input species tree used.
-For spiders and scorpions, we also see no intraspecifc synteny or peaks in divergence of paralogs that would indicate a WGD.
+Using 17 chelicerate whole genomes we find no evidence for a WGD in the history of spiders and scorpions.
+When reconciling gene tree topologies to a species tree that allows for the inference of WGDs, the best-scoring scenario is always the one without any WGDs, regardless of the input species tree topology used.
+For spiders and scorpions, we also see no excess intraspecifc synteny or peaks in divergence of paralogs that would indicate a WGD.
 This implies that the two copies of the Hox gene cluster observed in some spiders and scorpions may instead be the result of a more limited duplication event.
+While Hox gene clusters are thought to be relatively slowly evolving outside of WGDs, this is not always the case (Mulhair and Holland 2022; Mulhair et al. 2023).
+Therefore, inferences about WGDs should not be made from the Hox cluster alone (e.g. Farhat et al. 2023).